 But who wants to feel like their opinion is being held at gunpoint?
 As a writer, you’re cheating yourself and your readers if you decide to be biased for the sake of relationships and comfortability.
 If a piece is written without being disrespectful to the artist's craft, that artist doesn't have to agree, but they do have to respect the writer's craft the same.

 I understand that trolls exist and artists could be on edge because of how much negativity they receive every day, verbal or otherwise.
 Same with bloggers who will write pieces to ruffle feathers in hopes of a traffic increase; they’re playing in oil while smoking cigarettes.
 Honestly, not every submission will be met with acclaim, not every review will be five mics and not every thought piece will shine your shit and pamper your ideals.
-But in the current climate integrity is being strangled; the pressure of saying something honest with potential backlash, and saying something outlandish for the hope of backlash, will only continue adding issues upon the issues.
+But in today's current climate integrity is being strangled.

 As I told Kid Cudi, my words are my medium, and I’ll continue to use them to get my point across.
 No one is here to stroke egos or babysit feelings; we are here to deliver our perspectives and further discussions that surround the genre and culture that we love so much.